Keep the Trail Access info current...

 The Mount Stapylton hike, suitable for fit and energetic walkers, can involve water crossings, slippery track surfaces, rock hopping and rock scrambling and unassisted climbing through wind scoured caverns.
 Along the way you will enjoy splendid vistas of iron-stained cliffs, rocky outcrops, densely vegetated gullies, woodland of banksias, grass-trees, native pines, eucalyptus and the impressively natural Stapylton amphitheatre.
-The narrow ridge linking Hollow Mountain with Mt Stapylton Ampitheatre is undoubtedly one of the most spectacular regions in Victoria.
+The narrow ridge linking Hollow Mountain with Mount Stapylton Ampitheatre is undoubtedly one of the most spectacular regions in Victoria.

-Commencing at the Mt Zero Picnic Area Signs and track markers guide the way up the steep rock slope of Flat Rock to a splendid vantage point overlooking a natural amphitheatre.
+Commencing at the Mount Zero Picnic Area Signs and track markers guide the way up the steep rock slope of Flat Rock to a splendid vantage point overlooking a natural amphitheatre.
 The track descends to the base of Taipan Wall before continuing along rock terraces to an intersection.
 Follow signs and track markers to the final steep ascent.
 The view from the summit is spectacular, taking in much of the park and surrounding plains.
 Return by the same route.

 From Melbourne, follow the Western Highway through Stawell (235km) to Dadswells Bridge (and the big Koala).
 Continue on for 10.8km to turn left along Dadswell Bridge Road (signposted for Mount Zero).
 Follow the sealed road for 3km to turn left on unsealed Flat Rock Road.
 Drive for 3km to a t-intersection.
-Turn right on the Mount Zero-Halls Gap Road and follow it or 2.4km to turn left into the Mt Zero Picnic Area.
+Turn right on the Mount Zero-Halls Gap Road and follow it or 2.4km to turn left into the Mount Zero Picnic Area.

 Max elevation: 469 m